rbb-dev/OpenWebUI-Monitor/resources/tutorials/en/deployment_guide.md

 - `OPENWEBUI_DOMAIN`: The domain of your OpenWebUI instance, e.g., `https://chat.example.com`
 - `OPENWEBUI_API_KEY`: The API Key for OpenWebUI, which can be found in **User Settings -> Account -> API Keys**
   <img width="877" alt="image" src="https://github.com/user-attachments/assets/f52554ea-27b2-4654-9820-c302766541ee">
-- `API_KEY`: This is the key you’ll use later in the OpenWebUI function plugin configuration as the `Api Key`.
+- `API_KEY`: This is the key you'll use later in the OpenWebUI function plugin configuration as the `Api Key`.
 Use a strong password generator like [1Password](https://1password.com/) to create this.
+The length must be less than 56 characters.
 - `ACCESS_TOKEN`: A password required to access the OpenWebUI Monitor webpage.
 - `INIT_BALANCE` (optional): The initial balance for users, e.g., `1.14`.